Atticus29/dataJitsu/README.md

 - [ ] Video icon not displaying on main window
 - [ ] Handle connection errors (e.g., the spinner just keeps going if there's no internet connection)
 - [ ] The total count of videos doesn't listen automatically for additions or removals to the db
+- [ ] Under, "it's time to annotate a new video, it takes you to a /annotate page that doesn't exist (yet?)"

 # Set up